haiwen/seafile-docker/README.md

 - The base image configures Seafile with the Seafile team's recommended optimal defaults.

 If you are not familiar with docker commands, please refer to [docker documentation](https://docs.docker.com/engine/reference/commandline/cli/).

+## For seafile 7.x.x

+Starting with 7.0, we have adjusted seafile-docker image to use multiple containers.
+The old image runs MariaDB-Server and Memcached in the same container with Seafile server.
+Now, we strip the MariaDB-Server and Memcached services from the Seafile image and run them in their respective containers.

+If you plan to deploy seafile 7.0, you should refer to the [Deploy Documentation](https://download.seafile.com/published/support/docker/deploy%20seafile%20with%20docker.md).

+If you plan to upgrade 6.3 to 7.0, you can refer to the [Upgrade Documentation](https://download.seafile.com/published/support/docker/6.3%20upgrade%20to%207.0.md).

+## For seafile 6.x.x

 ### Getting Started